flutter/website/src/development/add-to-app/ios/project-setup.md

   to have the Flutter SDK and Cocoapods installed locally.

 1. **Create frameworks for your compiled Dart code, and all Flutter plugins.
-Create a Pod library for the Flutter engine.**
+Use CocoaPods for the Flutter engine.**
-  With this option,  you embed the frameworks for your application and the plugins in Xcode, but distribute the
+  With this option, embed the frameworks for your application and the plugins in Xcode, but distribute the
-  Flutter engine as a Cocoapods podspec.
+  Flutter engine as a CocoaPods podspec.
   This is similar to the second option, but it provides an alternative to distributing the large Flutter.xcframework.